eliteboard/esptool/README.md

-# esptool.py
+# Fork of esptool.py for eLITe-Board/eLITe-Connect

 A Python-based, open source, platform independent, utility to communicate with the ROM bootloader in Espressif ESP8266 & ESP32 series chips.
+This fork includes modifications required for flashing the ESP32 included on the eLITe-Connect via a passthrough connection over the STM32 board.

 esptool.py was started by Fredrik Ahlberg (@[themadinventor](https://github.com/themadinventor/)) as an unofficial community project.
 It is now also supported by Espressif.
 Current primary maintainer is Angus Gratton (@[projectgus](https://github.com/projectgus/)).